Also Known As

 Too rapid weight gain may also lead to contracted tendons.
 The weight gain causes the heels to lower or mash down, decreasing the hoof angle, and may outstrip the rate of maturation and toughening of the horn of the hoof wall.

-A genetic predisposition may lead to the rapid weight gain, the slow horn maturation, or both.
+A genetic predisposition may lead to the rapid weight gain, slow horn maturation, or both.
 Injury affecting the fetlock and corono-pedal joints may also cause the horse to go slightly over at the knee and develop contracted tendons.

 - Excessively straight front legs